zheeeng/vite-plugin-virtual-plain-text/README.md

 });
 ```

-Then you can load the content of `LICENSE` file under the project root:
+You can now load the content of the `LICENSE` file in the project root:

 ```js
 // component.js